 • When brazing hard tool materials, if the temperature is too high or too low from the melting point of the brazing material, loosening and breakage may occur.

 • After regrinding cutting tools, make sure that there are no cracks.

-• Machining hard tool materials on EDM may cause cracks on the surface due to electrons remaining after the EDM operation, resulting in lowering of the toughness.
+• Machining hard tool materials on EDM may cause cracks on the surface due to remaining electrons resulting in lowering the toughness.
 Eliminate cracks by grinding, etc.